Lightning Ridge, New South Wales: Arts

 Some artists have settled in and around Lightning Ridge.
 One of the most famous local Australian painters is John Murray, who brings the impressions of the Outback, often in a situation with man or fauna onto the canvas.

 Fossils

-Lightning Ridge is an important paleontological site, with fossils dating back to the Cretaceous period, 110 million years ago.
-The sandstone rock once formed the bottom of a shallow inland sea, where the remains of aquatic plants and animals were preserved.
+Lightning Ridge is an important paleontological site, with opalised fossils dating back to the Cretaceous period, around 100 million years ago, deriving from the Griman Creek Formation.
 The site is especially important as a source of fossils of ancient mammals, which, at that time, were small creatures living in a world dominated by dinosaurs.
 The fossils are sometimes opalised and discovered by opal miners.
 Important discoveries at Lightning Ridge include the ancestral monotremes Kollikodon ritchiei and Steropodon galmani.
-In June 2019, a new species of dinosaur, Fostoria dhimbangunmal was described from fossils retrieved from Lightning Ridge.
+In June 2019, a new species of dinosaur, Fostoria dhimbangunmal, was described from fossils retrieved from Lightning Ridge.
 The plant-eating species lived at least 100 million years ago.
 It is the most complete dinosaur fossil to be found preserved as opal.